sukhtaB/isd_assignment1/README.md

 2. Controlled Access: Balance can only be changed through methods like deposit() and withdraw().
 3. Data Protection: Encapsulation ensures data integrity by preventing unauthorized access and modifications.
 4. Secure Methods: The Transaction class also hides its internal details and exposes only necessary methods.

+## Assignment2:
+This assignment will extend the BankAccount class created in your previous assignment.
+The BankAccount class will be used as a superclass from which more specific subclasses will be derived.
+Each subclass will inherit attributes and methods from the superclass, and will incorporate functionality specific to the subclass.
+Polymorphism will be realized by having each subclass provide their own unique implementation to a superclass method.
+Unit testing in this assignment will be limited to verifying the expected polymorphic behaviour.